 PHP makes it very easy to do many things needed on a website, among which is to create an image.
 The ability to generate an image in PHP can be useful if you want to do things like create CAPTCHA images, or even design a banner or logo on the fly the way some free blogging software do.

-By the end of this tutorial, you will be able to create or modify an existing image using PHP, set the colours of its background, the text and the lines you draw, write text to that image, draw a line and set its thickness.
+By the end of this tutorial, you will be able to create or modify an existing image using PHP, set the colours ("colors" in US English) of its background, the text and the lines you draw, write text to that image, draw a line and set its thickness.
 You will also be able to either send that image to a web browser or to save it as a file.
 Armed with this basic foundation, you will also be able to knowledgeably explore further and perform more complex operations on images using PHP if you wish.

 Note: If you are here looking for an article on how to create banners or logos for your website, and not strictly for an article on how to write PHP scripts to generate such images, you may find my article on How to Create a Logo for Your Site the Quick and Easy Way more relevant.